German lawmakers turn sights on Bundesbank to get to ECB

-BERLIN, May 7 (Reuters) - German lawmakers are debating introducing a requirement for their national central bank, the Bundesbank, to report to them on European Central Bank policy after the country’s top court took aim at the ECB’s stimulus plan, parliamentary sources said.
+BERLIN (Reuters) - German lawmakers are debating whether to require their national central bank, the Bundesbank, to report to them on European Central Bank policy after the country’s top court took aim at an ECB stimulus plan, parliamentary sources said.

-In its ruling on Tuesday, the Constitutional Court gave the ECB three months to justify bond purchases under its flagship stimulus programme or lose the Bundesbank as a participant, raising questions about the scheme and the euro’s future.
+In a ruling on Tuesday, the Constitutional Court gave the ECB three months to justify bond purchases under its flagship stimulus programme or risk losing the Bundesbank as a participant, raising questions about the scheme and about the euro’s future.

-The judges also called on the German parliament and government to challenge the ECB on this subject.
+The judges also called on the German parliament and government to challenge the ECB on the matter.

 But lawmakers are leaning towards seeking contact with the Bundesbank on ECB policy rather than with the ECB directly, parliamentary sources said after meetings on Wednesday of parliament’s finance, budget and European affairs committees.